seralexeev/xrabbit.dev/README.md

 date: 26-06-2025
 ```

 I need to write setup.sh to bootstrap the robot from scratch.
-I won't be able to set up ssh, wg and all the packages for the fourth time.
+I can't handle setting up ssh, wg and all the packages for the fourth time.

 ---